-Today, the 1st of October, is the birthday of Pierina Legnani and in light of this, I share with you all a very rare treasure – an interview with Mme.
-Legnani, herself.
-This is an interview that I was presented with at the Victoria and Albert Museum Archives in London last year.
-The interview was given by a journalist from a former London newspaper The Sketch and it was published on the 26th April 1893 during Mme.
+From the archives of the Victoria and Albert Museum comes a very rare treasure – an interview with Pierina Legnani.
+This interview was given by a journalist from a former London newspaper The Sketch and was published on the 26th April 1893 during Mme.
 Legnani’s appearances in London and months before she went to Russia.
-Despite her huge role in ballet history, information on Pierina Legnani is very scarce, especially here in the West, which makes this interview all the more precious since it offers a rare off-stage insight to her.
-So here is the interview typed out from the article and we hope you all enjoy it: Happy Birthday Mme.
-Legnani!
+Despite her huge role in ballet history, information on Pierina Legnani is very scarce, especially in the West, which makes this interview all the more precious since it offers a rare off-stage insight to her.

 A Chat with Signorina Legnani